 3. Results-Based Manager

 Results-based managers strive for efficiency.
-That’s the key word!
-When you are focused on results and results only, you have little worry for how the work is done so long as the results are full proof.
+That’s the keyword!
+When you are focused on results and results only, you have little worry about how the work is done so long as the results are foolproof.

-The only thing you will focus on as a result-based management style, are well, the results.
+The only thing you will focus on as a result-based management style, is well, the results.

-This style is great in offices, but on the field some cons will arise.
+This style is great in offices, but in the field, some cons will arise.
 When you are solely focused on the result, things like employee relations and work effort tend to fall by the wayside.

 4. Persuasive (Charismatic) Manager